 There’s definitely a paradigm shift that has to happen with that, because you’re right, it’s become this, that mentalities become ingrained in our culture.
-And,looking at this, from a perspective, as a coach, you’re right, I can, I can think of so many situations, especially since we’re all about individual design, when people come to us and we take a look at their lifestyle and all these other factors beyond training as to how all these things correlate.
-You can really measure the dosage in so many ways and, and, affect these variables through tempo, volume, intensity, and you said, to kind of enhance the effect that training is having and not be counterproductive to what their goals are.
+Looking at this, from a perspective, as a coach, I can think of so many situations, especially since we’re all about individual design, when people come to us and we take a look at their lifestyle and all these other factors beyond training as to how all these things correlate.
+You can really measure the dosage in so many ways and affect these variables through tempo, volume, intensity, and you said, to kind of enhance the effect that training is having and not be counterproductive to what their goals are.
 So that to me is really interesting.

 Motor control when breathing